 Melissa Cookstone prefers mild types of wood and for ribs, she uses a combination of applewood and cherry.
 This means that the mean has a sweet and fruity flavor when finished.

-There is also a unique technique that Melissa uses wherein she uses Kingsford Professional charcoal to produce heat and allows the applewood to create smoke for the ribs.
+Melissa also uses a unique technique wherein she uses Kingsford Professional charcoal to produce heat and allows the applewood to create smoke for the ribs.

 Along with apple and cherry, Melissa also uses peach sometimes for ribs.